-Constant maintenance of your guitar help to prevent any type of buildup or grime that can occur.
-Forgetting or just failing to maintain it can result in a distorted sound or even damage if you take to long to take care of your guitar.
-Below are some useful tips on how to maintain your guitar.
-If you do it properly, your guitar will stay in good condition even if it has been used for years.
+Continuous maintenance of your guitar helps prevent any type of buildup or dirt that may occur.
+If you take a long time to maintain your guitar, forgetting or simply failing to maintain it may cause the sound to be distorted or even damaged.
+Here are some useful tips on how to maintain your guitar.
+If done properly, your guitar will remain in good condition even after many years of use.

-Tuning your guitar right .
-Always make sure that the guitar is tuned to whatever tuning you intend it to be before and after playing so as to keep the tension in the strings constant and thus prevent it from breaking easily.
-One more thing, the next time you bring your guitar for re-stringing, make sure the strings are ‘stretched’ so that they don’t break so easily in the future.
+Tune your guitar well.
+Before and after playing, always make sure to tune the guitar to whatever tuning you want to keep the tension of the strings constant and prevent it from breaking easily.
+One more thing, when you rewind the guitar next time, please make sure that the strings are “stretched” to avoid easy breakage in the future.

-The best way to take care of your guitar, is by playing it regularly.
-There is no better advice.
-A guitar that is less played will lead to the short life span of your guitar.
-Play your guitar regularly.
-Only when you play it, will you realize when it needs tuning, or whether it needs new strings or any other glitches that might go unnoticed when you hardly ever play your guitar.
+The best way to maintain guitars is to play regularly.
+There is no better suggestion.
+Playing less guitar will result in a shorter life span.
+Play the guitar regularly.
+Only when you play it will you realize when it needs tuning, or whether it needs new strings or any other malfunction that might be overlooked when you hardly play the guitar.